-Shirts - Students in PreK - 8 wear short sleeved, button front, white knit-polo shirts with collars.
-White turtleneck pullover knit shirts are acceptable during cold weather.
+Shirts - All grades wear a white short or long sleeved, button front, white knit-polo shirt with collar.
 All shirts must be tucked into the waistband.
 (NO LOGOS or crests permitted.)

 Shoes - Students must wear casual or tennis/sport shoes.
 They should be in the following plain colors: black, white, or gray.
 No print, plaid or bright neon colors.
 Plain matching laces or white laces are acceptable, and all shoes must be tied for safety purposes.
 Velcro laces are acceptable.
 No sandals, slip-ons, or slippery-soled party shoes.
 No flip flops.
 Please avoid shoes with thick black soles as they mark up the floors.
 (Also applies to any Non-Uniform days.)
 Boots are allowed only on snowy days and students must bring tennis shoes to wear during classes.